 At Utah State, I have gained a wide variety of skills, both design and technical.
 My coursework has included commercial and residential design, materials, Revit and AutoCAD, architectural systems and code knowledge, sustainable design, as well as a strong emphasis on the fundamental principles and elements of design.
 I expanded my understanding of sustainable design by participating in the Utah State student chapter of the U.S. Green Building Council.
 One of the requirements for my program is that I gain professional field experience by completing an internship between my junior and senior year.
 Since I care deeply about sustainable design, I applied for internships in Portland, Oregon, a natural choice for this market sector.
 I knew I wanted to be at a mid-sized commercial architectural firm where I could see myself working after graduating.

 The core values of Hennebery Eddy resonated with what I was looking for in a firm.
 Hennebery Eddy has done work in a wide variety of market sectors and has won several project awards for design and sustainability.
 One project that caught my attention was the Yellowstone National Park Youth Campus.
 The design proposes a campus of Living Buildings – the first ever in a national park.
 I was inspired by this forward-thinking approach to design as it is exactly the kind of perspective I wanted for my internship.
-My first day at Hennebery Eddy Architects was both overwhelming and exciting.
+The first day of my Hennebery Eddy internship was both overwhelming and exciting.
 My internship supervisor, Nick Byers, introduced me to the everyone in the firm and explained the details of what I would be doing this summer.
 We established my internship goals, which include: being involved in environmental aspects of design, utilizing Revit, Photoshop, and InDesign, and networking with a wide variety of people at the firm and in the design industry.

 After a few weeks of being at Hennebery Eddy, I had a valuable learning opportunity to work on a small redesign of a commercial lobby space for a long-time client and friend of the firm.
 Located just a few blocks away, I went on a site visit to take existing photos and conduct field measurements.
 Working alongside my project architect, Meg Matsushima, I sat in on a client meeting, selected finishes, improved my skills and abilities in Revit, and completed a set of construction documents.
 The project had a short timeline and it was very satisfying to see it completed.
 A takeaway from this process was the importance of documenting every specific detail and how best to communicate design decisions with contractors.